vishnusreddy/mini-cpp-compiler/README.md

 This is a mini compiler that compiles c++ files.
 We have made use of lex(flex) and yacc(bison) to implement this.

 ## How to Run This?
-We have included shell files in each phase for running it easily.
-You can make use of them.
+There is more information on how to run this in each of the folders, please refer to them.

 ## Team Members
 1. Vishnu S Reddy